-Trinidad and Tobago’s former Minister of Energy, Kevin Ramnarine says the principle of the “Creaming Curve” points to this notion.
+Trinidad and Tobago’s former Minister of Energy, Kevin Ramnarine had said back in 2017 that the principle of the “Creaming Curve” points to this notion.

-According to Drillinginfo; creaming curves measure incremental production from wells in the order in which they are drilled.
+Creaming curves measure incremental production from wells in the order in which they are drilled.
 Various production metrics can be used such as peak rate, six month cumulative oil, and twelve month cumulative oil.
 If a creaming curve has a 45 degree trajectory, each new well produces the same peak month production as the previous well did.
 A steeper trajectory indicates new wells are adding increasingly greater peak month production.